Diocese of Colombo (Anglican): History

 In 1947, the churches of South India united to form the new Church of South India.
 The churches in North India and Pakistan followed soon after.
 Burma and Bangladesh formed their own church.
 Sri Lanka therefore became extraprovincial within the Anglican Communion under the metropolitical authority of the Archbishop of Canterbury.

+Diocese of Colombo, functions from 368/3a, Bhaudhaloka Mawatha, Colombo 00700.
+Mr Harshana Perera serves as the Registrar, Mr Yohan Perera Serves as the Treasurer, Mr Arun Gamalathge functions as the Diocesan Secretary and Mr Dinesh Hensman as the General Manager overlooking administration & property.

 In 1946, the Diocese of Kurunegala was formed out of the diocese of Colombo to include parts of the North-Western, North-Central and Central Provinces of Sri Lanka.
 The Diocese of Kurunagala was legally recognised in 1972.
 Together, the Diocese of Colombo and Kurunagala constitute the Church of Ceylon.